 We not only had to update our entire build infrastructure, but we also had to make sure our three frameworks (PSPDFKit, PSPDFKitUI, and Instant) would build and archive on all three platforms that we support: iOS, iOS Simulator, and Mac Catalyst.

 We anticipated all this work, and we managed to create the XCFrameworks with relative ease.
-However, we did not anticipate a few things that were not mentioned in the Apple documentation.
-Below, we will discuss the most notable challenges we encountered during the migration to XCFrameworks:
+However, we didn’t anticipate a few things that weren’t mentioned in the Apple documentation.
+Below, we’ll discuss the most notable challenges we encountered during the migration to XCFrameworks:

-- How will the hybrid wrappers we support handle XCFrameworks?
+How will the hybrid technologies we support handle XCFrameworks?

 BCSymbolMaps and dSYMs